HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

-Plan 1 creates a pipeline with eight pipeline stages, which is inefficient due to high bubble cost and imbalanced computation.
-Even if micro-batch size is set as 1 (which potentially reduces GPU kernel efficiency), bubble time is still over $22\%$ of the pipeline execution time.
-Furthermore, system performance is compromised by the bottleneck machine \textit{B}, which computes 3.9$\times$ and 2.1$\times$ slower than machines \textit{A} and \textit{C}.
+Plan 1 employs a pipeline with eight pipeline stages, which is inefficient due to high bubble cost and imbalanced computation.
+Even if the micro-batch size is set as 1 (which may reduce GPU kernel efficiency), bubble time is still over $22\%$ of the pipeline execution time.
+The system performance is further compromised by bottleneck machine \textit{C}, which computes 3.9$\times$ and 2.1$\times$ slower than machines \textit{A} and \textit{B}.

-Plan 2 has to use inter-machine tensor model parallelism.
-Performance is significantly compromised by the introduction of an estimated per-layer communication cost of $1.88$s, given $1$ GB/s bandwidth and batch size as $24$.
-This is a huge overhead, compared with the $0.01$s communication cost when NVLINK is available.
+Plan 2 introduces inter-machine tensor model parallelism, significantly degrading the performance with an estimated per-layer communication cost of $1.88$s, given $1$ GB/s bandwidth and batch size as $24$.
+This is a huge overhead, compared to the $0.01$s communication cost via NVLINK.

-Plan 3 is a potential good configuration.
+Plan 3 is a potentially good configuration.
 We fine-tune this plan by maximizing the number of transformer layers that use high intra-machine bandwidth for data parallel communication.
 As visualized in \autoref{fig:example}-(Top).
 This strategy creates four pipeline stages, each with 10 layers.
 However, even in this setting, Megatron has at least two deficiencies.
 First, two GPUs in machine \textit{A} run pipeline parallelism on pipeline-$1$, which wastes the high NVLINK intra-machine bandwidth and introduces higher pipeline bubble overhead.
-Second, the GPUs in machine \textit{A} handle too few layers, leading to underutilization of computational power.
+Second, GPUs in machine \textit{A} handle too few layers, wasting computation power.

-When the underlying heterogeneous environment mismatches with the fully symmetric strategy of Megatron, the system has to treat GPUs with strong computation capability as weak GPUs and parallel strategies are constrained by the network connections, leading to the under utilization of computation resources.
-In this case, the state-of-the-art training system Megatron can not perform well, the estimated end-to-end training iteration time for Megatron is $41.52$s.
+When the underlying heterogeneous environment mismatches with the fully symmetric strategy of Megatron, the system treats GPUs with strong computation capability as weak GPUs, and parallel strategies are constrained by the network connections, leading to the underutilization of computation resources.
+In this case, the state-of-the-art training system Megatron performs poorly, with an estimated end-to-end training iteration time of $41.52$s.